open-make/mik-delft-microstim/README.md

-# Notes on documenting the microstimulation setup
+# Microstimulation Setup
-This file is intended for documenting the (thought) process involved in developing a documentation for the microstimulation setup used in Doron et al., (2020); with some adaptations for video recordings.
+This file is intended for documenting the process involved in developing the microstimulation setup used in Doron et al., (2020); with some adaptations for video recordings.The goal is to create a step-by-step documentation that provides sufficient information for a non-engineer (neuroscientist) to create, build, implement and do experiments on the setup.

-The goal is to create a step-by-step documentation that provides sufficient information for a non-engineer (neuroscientist) to create, build, implement and do experiments on the setup.
+The current implementation utilizes the intelligent laboratory interface from [Cambridge Electronic Design (CED)](https://ced.co.uk/products/spkovin) paired with their analyzing software SPIKE2.
+For running experiments.

 ## Description of the microstimulation setup
 The microstimulation setup can be subdivided into three compartments: animal, electrical and behavioural.
 Together, they allow the research of animal behaviour in response to electrical microstimulation.